 After successfully finishing the degree coursework, teachers will have completed:

-- The 18 hours required by the Illinois Board of Education (ISBE) in order to apply for an endorsement in ESL.
+- The coursework required by the Illinois State Board of Education (ISBE) to apply for an endorsement in ESL (English as a second language).
 Out-of-state candidates should contact their state agency to determine the requirements for ESL credentials in their state.

-- The courses needed to apply for the Illinois Learning & Behavior Specialist (LBS1) approval, as long as they have taken and “Introduction to Special Education” course at the undergraduate or graduate level.
-In addition, teachers need to pass the Illinois “Learning Behavior Specialist 1” test to be able to apply to ISBE for the LBS1 endorsement/approval on their existing teaching certificate.
-This would allow them to teach students with disabilities at the grade levels of their existing certificate.
-The LBS1 is a teacher of children and youth with one or more of the following documented disabilities as specified in the Individuals with Disabilities Education Act (IDEA): specific learning disabilities, emotional disturbance, mental retardation, autism, traumatic brain injury, orthopedic or other health impairment.
-Out-of-state teachers should contact their state agency to determine the requirements for special education credentials in their state.
+- The courses needed to apply for the Illinois Learning & Behavior Specialist (LBS1) endorsement, provided they have previously taken an “Introduction to Special Education” course at the undergraduate or graduate level.
+In addition, teachers need to pass the Illinois “Learning Behavior Specialist 1” licensure test in order to apply for the LBS1 endorsement.
+This endorsement will allow educators to teach students with disabilities at the grade levels of their existing license.
+The Learning Behavior Specialist 1 is a teacher of children and youth with one or more of the following documented disabilities as specified in the Individuals with Disabilities Education Act (IDEA): specific learning disabilities, emotional disturbance, mental retardation, autism, traumatic brain injury, orthopedic or other health impairment.
+Teachers licensed in other states should contact their state agency to determine the requirements for special education credentials in their state.

 Program of Study